Mushroom-Collecting.com

 You can see why this one is called lobster mushroom.
 It has a color similar to cooked lobster meat or lobster shell and can have a seafood-like aroma when cooking.
 It is actually an example of a mold attacking a mushroom.
 Hypomyces lactifluorum attacks and parasitizes Lactarius piperatus or Russula brevipes and covers the entire fruit body with an orange skin.
 Lactarius piperatus has a peppery flavor that is improved by Hypomyces.
 Russula, which is very crumbly, becomes dense and less breakable.

 Cap (pileus) Irregular often resembling the shape of the mushroom it attacks.
-Russula and lactarius can develop a concave cap and the lobster may look somewhat like that.
+Russula and Lactarius can develop a concave cap and the lobster may look somewhat like that.
 It can seriously deform the shape though and be very irregular.
 There are often cracks in the surface.
 The caps often collect dirt as they come out of the ground and cleaning them can be difficult.
 If the cap is cracked and dirt has collected in the cracks, it can rapidly spoil.
 One should not despair as it can be put to other good uses such as dyeing.

 Gills None